-18. Directed Learning Activities (DLAs) in Reading - DLAs are subject-specific, faculty created exercises and activities designed to assist students in developing the essential skills they need to succeed in their courses.
+16. Directed Learning Activities (DLAs) in Reading and ESL - DLAs are subject-specific, faculty created exercises and activities designed to assist students in developing the essential skills they need to succeed in their courses.
 Students work with a DLA assistant/tutor for approximately 30 minutes on a concept or an assignment.
 Each DLA session includes course relevant support and practice for the targeted skill or concept.
 Students may be given an independent portion on the DLA to be completed.
 The independent portion is completed and a follow-up session is scheduled with the DLA assistant/tutor.
 Reading DLAs are scheduled and conducted in the Learning Center's Reading Center and are directly connected to the reading classes.
+This fall 2012, ESL faculty have committed to create DLAs for ESL.